 To remove liquid from the waste, the AEC developed a fluidized-bed calcination process, and built it at INTEC.
 Scientists at Argonne National Laboratory (ANL) tested the method in small-scale models in 1955.
 The process not only solidified the waste, but the product was granular, free flowing, and easily handled by pneumatic transport techniques.
 Phillips engineers started designing the Waste Calcining Facility (WCF) in 1956, and construction of WCF-1 started in 1958.
 The facility was constructed just east of the main INTEC process building and south of the storage tanks.
 Thick concrete shielding walls surrounded the process cells, which were below grade.
 The first campaign lasted until October 1964.
+Liquid waste was injected into a fluidized bed chamber heated to 420° C by a NaK heat exchanger system.
+Liquids evaporated and solids collected on the bed material which was then collected in storage bins.
 Two 300,000-gallon tanks and part of a third were emptied before the campaign was forced to stop because it had filled all available calcine bins.
 Half a million gallons of liquid had been transformed into 7,500 bulk cubic feet of solid waste.
 This was a reduction in volume of more than 9 to 1.
 The gases leaving the stack included some 90Sr and 106Ru, but the levels were below guideline limits (AEC 1969).
+In 1970 an in-bed oxygen atomized kerosene combustion system was installed raising the bed temperature to 500° C and reducing wall temperatures and reducing ruthenium concentrations in the off-gas.

-In 1982, a new calciner replaced WCF-1.
-The New Waste Calcining Facility (NWCF) converted liquid high-level radioactive waste from the Tank Farm into a granular solid similar in consistency to sand.
+In 1982, the New Waste Calcining Facility (NWCF) replaced WCF-1.
+It converted liquid high-level radioactive waste from the Tank Farm into a granular solid similar in consistency to sand.
 The liquid waste was drawn from underground storage tanks and sprayed into a calciner vessel superheated by a mixture of kerosene and oxygen.
 The liquid evaporated while radioactive solids adhered to the granular bed material in the vessel.
 The off-gases were treated and monitored before release to the environment, and the residual calcine solids were transferred to large stainless-steel structures encased in thick concrete vaults called bin sets.
 The calciner was shut down in May 2000 while DOE evaluated whether to upgrade it to meet new emissions standards or develop a new technology to treat the remaining liquid in the Tank Farm.
 The calciner operated one last run in 2002 to eliminate the remaining HLLW in the 300,000-gallon storage tanks.
 HLLW typically contained 300 Ci m-3.